EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 *Before* completing the [steps on wake for all boards](#steps-on-wake-for-all-boards), AVR boards start their wake routine with these steps:

 - Temporarily disables interrupts, so no mistakes are made when writing to the processor registers.
-- Re-enable all power modules (ie, the processor module clocks)
+- Re-enable all power modules (i.e., the processor module clocks)
   - NOTE:  This only re-enables the various clocks on the processor!
 The modules may need to be re-initialized after the clocks re-start.
 - Clear the SE (sleep enable) bit.